 Answer indicator

-When a call is answered, this indicator helps identifies if the call was answered at a post redirected location (such as voicemail or a call forward destination) rather than at the called service or user's phone number.
+When a call is answered, this indicator identifies if the call is answered at a post-redirected location (such as voicemail or a call forward destination) rather than at the called service or user's phone number.

 Possible values are: